-Where is Neil Armstrong from?
-He was born in Wapakoneta, Ohio, on August 5, 1930.
+Where was Neil Armstrong from?
+He was born in Wapakoneta, Ohio, on Aug.
+5, 1930.
 His parents were Stephen Koenig Armstrong and Viola Louise Engel.

 What mission did Armstrong fly to the moon?
 Apollo 11 was the name of the first manned lunar landing mission.

 When was the first moon landing?
 Apollo 11 touched down on the lunar surface on July 20, 1969.
 That was more than eight years after President John F. Kennedy gave his historic speech in which he said, “First, I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the Earth.”

 Who was the first person in space?
 Cosmonaut Yuri Gagarin orbited Earth on April 12, 1961, giving the Soviet Union a big victory in its Cold War space race against the United States.
 [Giant Leaps: Top Milestones of Human Spaceflight]